OpenGSL/OpenGSL/README.md

 | **SUBLIME**    | 79.34 ± 2.54  |    55.29     |
 | **STABLE**     | 78.66 ± 0.25  |      --      |

-## Update

-2023.7.14 A scalable version of CoGSL added.

-2023.7.31 A new GSL method WSGNN added.

-2023.8.9 Enabling the use of APPNP and GIN as backbones for various GSL methods.

-2023.8.14 New datasets including Wikics, Ogbn-arxiv and CSBM synthetic graphs.

 ## How to Contribute